 Career Center: information about careers and majors

 Counseling Services: first four sessions are free, further sessions at a nominal fee

-Powercat Financial Counseling: help with budgeting, debt management, credit concerns, identity theft, and reviewing insurance and employee benefits.
+Powercat Financial: help with budgeting, debt management, credit concerns, identity theft, and reviewing insurance and employee benefits.

 Sometimes a student doesn’t know where to look for help.
 In that case, the Office of Student Life can be a good contact.
 We can help students solve problems, identify resources on campus, and coach them through the process of learning how to advocate for themselves.